orbeon/orbeon-forms-doc/xforms/xbl/javascript.md

         destroy: function() {
             // Perform your JavaScript clean-up here
         },
-        xformsFocus: function() {
-            // Orbeon Forms calls this when the control is handed focus },
         xformsUpdateReadonly: function(readonly) {
             // Orbeon Forms calls this when the control's readonly status changes },